-Every mortgage professional who originates loans for a non-Federal Deposit Insurance Corp.-insured entity must be licensed.
+Every mortgage professional who originates loans for a non-FDIC-insured entity must be licensed.
 And being licensed means having to pass the National Mortgage Licensing System (NMLS) pre-licensing exam.

 The exam is relatively standard.
 It includes 100 computer-generated, multiple-choice questions that must be answered within three hours.
-Ten of the 100 questions are "test" questions that do not affect your grade.
-Of the remaining 90 questions, originators must achieve a passing score of 75 percent or better.
-That's just a little pressure, especially considering that many people who fail do so by only two or three points.
+Ten of the 100 questions are “test” questions that do not affect your grade.
+Of the remaining 90 questions, originators must achieve a passing score of 75% or better.
+That’s just a little pressure, especially considering that many people who fail do so by only two or three points.
 And according to the NMLS, between July 30, 2009, and this past Oct.
-30, the pass rate for first-time national-component test- takers was 69 percent.
+30, the pass rate for first-time national-component test- takers was 69%.

 If you fail, you must wait 30 days after each of your first four attempts to retake the test and six months after that.
 Can your business afford to be sidelined for that long?

-Although the deadline for taking the exam has passed in most states, consider the following 16 tips if you are among the originators who must retake the exam or if you are new to the industry and taking it for the first time.
+Consider the following tips if you are among the originators who must retake the exam or if you are new to the industry and taking it for the first time.
 They may help you swing the odds of passing the NMLS exam in your favor.

 Taking a live course taught by a skilled instructor with whom you can interact captures your attention far longer than any other format would.
 And captured attention means greater levels of understanding and retention.
 By taking a live class, the inconvenience of missing work is clearly justified by passing the exam.
 After all, if you fail the exam, your hiatus may be longer than just two or three days.